 Got a question?
 Contact us: 01296 619 412 email@example.com

 Our sixth annual Lymphoma Management course is returning to Keble College Oxford, Monday 15 - Tuesday 16 July 2019.
 Our expert faculty of lymphoma specialists from across the UK will provide a comprehensive overview of the diagnosis, treatment and management of lymphomas.
-This year, we will be adding a nurse stream to the programme on Sunday 14 July.

 Who should attend?